nilayg26/Fundamentals-of-Social-Media-via-C/README.md

     friends of Vishnu Jami:
     Akshat Gupta
     Nilay Gupta
-    friends of Ameesha Gupta are 1
+    friends of Niharika Kapoor are 1
-    friends of Ameesha Gupta:
+    friends of Niharika Kapoor:
     Anisha Saha
     friends of Anisha Saha are 1
     friends of Anisha Saha:
-    Ameesha Gupta
+    Niharika Kapoor
     friends of Ananya Shukla are 1
     friends of Ananya Shukla:
     Nilay Gupta